beginning of content

 What is a consumer medicine information leaflet?

-A CMI leaflet gives you information on how to use your medicine safely.
-For example, it tells you about:
+The CMI gives you information on how to use your medicine safely.
+For example, it tells you:

 Your pharmacist will give you a CMI when you start a new medicine.
 You can also ask them for the CMI.